-- In the aggregate, USM targets pay to competitive rates at the XXth percentile (TBD) of the comparison market as defined above. - Pay positioning for individual executives will vary based on their skills, knowledge, experience and performance levels as illustrated below.
+- In the aggregate, USM targets pay to be competitive in the marketplace by using the 50th percentile of the comparison market as defined above as a guide for compensation rates. - Pay positioning for individual executives will vary based on their skills, knowledge, experience and performance levels as illustrated below.